verificatum/verificatum-vmgj/README_DEV.md

 must be commented have been commented.
 Developers that find it disturbing should fold comments in their editors.

-                      COVERAGE ANALYSIS
+## Coverage Analysis

 We use JCov and Cobertura for coverage analysis.
 These tools do not provide proper installation packages, so you need to edit Makefile.am to make sure that they are found.
 Then you can do

-        $ make jcov
+        make jcov

-and the resulting report is found in tools/coverage/jcov/report, and correspondingly for Cobertura.
+and the resulting report is found in `tools/coverage/jcov/report`, and correspondingly for Cobertura.
 You can do both using

-        $ make coverage
+        make coverage

 Keep in mind that coverage analysis is a blunt tool that should be viewed as a way to identify portions of code that lack testing and not